harelab-ucsc/birdseye/sim/README.md

 ./build/sim3D config/sim.yaml
 ```

 The simulation provides Euclidean backprojection error terms in a file called l2_errors.txt.
-To anaylze this output, we provide a script with fits a gamma function to the error distribution.
+To anaylze this output, we provide a script that fits a gamma function to the error distribution.

 ```bash
 python3 scripts/analyze.py --bins 250 l2_errors.txt